maxgaurav/laravel-sns-sqs-queue/README.md

 The DefaultJob class can be replaced with a custom default job handler using key **default-job**.
 Pass your class instance and it would be used instead.

+## Normal Jobs
+The package can also be used to push normal jobs to SQS queue as done using sqs driver.
+The queue would check if the job is a sns job then would map to topic name and would call the mapped jobs otherwise would fallback to default SQS driver behavior.